sjnaschansky/S64-8Bit-femtoCPU/Bugs/Readme.txt

 Bugs

-As soon as this project was placed on the github, one error was founded.
+As soon as this project was placed on GitHub, one error was founded.
 The carry flag is set incorrectly when working with negative numbers.

 The error is here: